richard-ui/Data-Centric-Project/README.md

 The purpose of this project is to create a virtual recipe website that uses a database of recipes which can be searched, viewed, added, deleted and updated.

+## Data Details for Admin (test purposes for examiner to use)

+- Username: richard123
+- Password: Muffin1234!

 # UX User Stories

 ### First Time User's: